 In outlining his definition of collusion he highlighted several dictionary definitions of the word including "to co-operate secretly: to have a secret understanding."

 He added definitions of connive, a synonym of the verb collude, including this entry from the Oxford Compact Thesaurus:

-"to deliberately ignore; to overlook; to disregard; to pass over; to take no notice of; to turn a blind eye; to wink; to excuse; to condone; to look the other way; to let something ride."Misbehaviour
+"to deliberately ignore; to overlook; to disregard; to pass over; to take no notice of; to turn a blind eye; to wink; to excuse; to condone; to look the other way; to let something ride."'Connivance'

 From the Webster dictionary, he quoted:

 "To pretend ignorance or unawareness of something one ought morally, or officially or legally to oppose; to fail to take action against a known wrongdoing or misbehaviour - usually used with connive at the violation of a law."

 He went on to write: "How should collusion be defined for the purposes of this inquiry?"